Subject · Law

 • How does A-level Law work? +

 Three papers across most boards.
 Paper 1 typically covers the English Legal System (court hierarchy, sources of law, civil and criminal process, alternative dispute resolution, judiciary, legal aid).
-Paper 2 typically covers Criminal Law (actus reus, mens rea, specific offences — non-fatal offences against the person, homicide, property offences, defences).
+Paper 2 typically covers Criminal Law (actus reus, mens rea, specific offences such as non-fatal offences against the person, homicide, property offences, and defences).
 Paper 3 covers either Tort, Contract Law, or Human Rights depending on board choice.

 • Why are named cases so important? +

-English law is precedent-driven; A-level Law mark schemes reward citation of named cases — R v Cunningham, R v Adomako, Donoghue v Stevenson, Carlill v Carbolic Smoke Ball Co, Pepper v Hart.
+English law is precedent-driven; A-level Law mark schemes reward citation of named cases such as R v Cunningham, R v Adomako, Donoghue v Stevenson, Carlill v Carbolic Smoke Ball Co, and Pepper v Hart.
 Strong essays cite specific cases with their facts and legal principles.
 Generic 'the courts have held...' answers consistently underperform.
-Tutors drill systematic case recall using flashcards and structured rehearsal — case name, year, court, facts, legal principle.
+Tutors drill systematic case recall using flashcards and structured rehearsal, covering case name, year, court, facts, and legal principle.

 • What is IRAC and why does it matter? +